catman-1234/multi-wallet-block-fill/README.md

    The generated wallets will be output to the console and also saved to a file in the `/generated` directory eg. `generated/generated-wallets-2024-12-03T20-26-50-959Z.md`
    Copy the private keys and paste them into the `.env` file.
 They will be funded with 0.1 WMTx from your funding wallet during the test.

+   If you want to use more or less than the default amount of 5 in the test then you will also need to edit the `Initialize wallets and contracts` section of the test and pass the correct environment variables.

 4. Run the test:
    ```bash